 As you can see, the spectacular signup bonus of 100,000–130,000 HSBC Rewards points on the HSBC World Elite Mastercard comes with a very wide range of redemption possibilities.

-The baseline redemption is already outstanding: along with the $100 Travel Enhancement Credit that comes as a perk of the card, the bonus will get you $600+ in net value towards any travel purchases of your choosing.
+The baseline redemption of $500+ in travel value is already outstanding; along with the $100 Travel Enhancement Credit that comes as a perk of the card, the bonus will get you $600+ in net value towards any travel purchases of your choosing.

 However, there are even greater possibilities via HSBC’s three frequent flyer transfer partners: British Airways Avios for the avid travellers who can take advantage of Avios’s global short-haul sweet spots, Singapore Airlines KrisFlyer for the aspirational luxury travellers who’d like to get a taste of Singapore Suites, and Cathay Pacific Asia Miles for any Asia-bound travellers who’d like to fly in comfort at a good value.